-ECON 160; two topics/issues courses at the 100- or 200-level (at least one at the 200 level); ECON 202; the four core courses (ECON 300, ECON 301, ECON 304, ECON 305); and three additional upper-level courses.
-Beginning with the entering class of 2017, Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
+ECON 160; two topics/issues courses at the 100 or 200-level (at least one at the 200 level); ECON 202; the four core courses (ECON 300, ECON 301, ECON 304, ECON 305); and three additional upper-level courses.
+Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
 ECON 304 is the capstone for the major and must be taken on campus; at least one of the additional upper level courses must be taken with an HWS Economics Department professor, whether on-campus or off-campus.
 Only one 450 (Independent Study) or 495 (Honors) can count towards the major.
-All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted towards the major.
+All courses (including Math 130) must be passed with a grade of C- or higher.
+Credit/no credit courses cannot be counted toward the major, excepting Math 130.

 REQUIREMENTS FOR THE MINOR

 disciplinary, 6 courses

-ECON 160; two topics/issues courses at the 100 or 200 level; ECON 300; ECON 301; and one additional course at the 300- or 400-level.
-Beginning with the entering class of 2017, Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
-All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted towards the minor.
+ECON 160; two topics/issues courses at the 100 or 200 level; ECON 300; ECON 301; and one additional course at the 300 or 400-level.
+Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
+All courses (excepting Math 130) must be passed with a grade of C- or higher.
+Credit/no credit courses (excepting Math 130) cannot be counted toward the minor.